 While scarce, it is easily divisible.

-One Bitcoin can be cut into 100 million pieces and recombined at will.
-In terms of divisibility, Bitcoin wins hands down over both fiat and gold.
+One bitcoin can be cut into 100 million pieces and recombined at will.
+In terms of divisibility, bitcoin wins hands down over both fiat currencies and gold.

 Bitcoin is durable.

 A Bitcoin exists as a ledger entry, backed up on thousands of computers around the world.
 In ten years it’s never been hacked and it can never be fraudulently duplicated.

 Bitcoin has no single point of failure.